 This remarkable performance is fundamentally linked to CH₄’s low critical temperature (–82.6 °C or 190.6 K), which, when introduced into the mixture even at moderate concentrations, sharply lowers the mixture’s critical point, ensuring supercritical operation across a vast range of cold CIT scenarios.
 As with CF₄, this behavior enables the cycle to avoid two-phase flow regimes and associated performance penalties.
-However, the magnitude of the efficiency gain is significantly more pronounced with CH₄ mixtures, owing to the compound effect of reduced compressor inlet temperatures and expanded turbine pressure ratios facilitated by the extremely low mixture critical pressures (approaching 4.8 MPa at 50% CH₄ and falling below 4 MPa at higher CH₄ fractions).
+However, the magnitude of the efficiency gain is significantly more pronounced with CH₄ mixtures, owing to the compound effect of reduced compressor inlet temperatures and expanded turbine pressure ratios facilitated by mixture critical pressures (approaching 7.3 MPa at 70% CH₄ and falling below 5.
+MPa at higher CH₄ fractions).
 The enhanced cycle performance of CH₄ mixtures is also tightly coupled to the recuperator performance.
-The data reveal that the efficiency gains achieved with CH₄-rich mixtures are highly sensitive to the LTR conductance, with the most pronounced benefits only realized at UA_LT levels exceeding 5,750 kW/K. This is due to the exacerbated temperature glide across the LTR at very low CITs, which demands aggressive recuperative heat transfer capacity to avoid efficient penalties associated with high pinch points.
-At lower UA levels, the pinch point becomes the dominant constraint, suppressing the thermodynamic advantages conferred by the mixture.
+The data reveal that the efficiency gains achieved with CH₄-rich mixtures are highly sensitive to the HTR conductance, with the most pronounced benefits only realized at UATotal levels exceeding 5,750 kW/K. This is due to the exacerbated temperature glide across the HTR at very low CITs, which demands aggressive recuperative heat transfer capacity to avoid efficient penalties associated with high pinch points.
+At lower UATotal levels, the pinch point becomes the dominant constraint, suppressing the thermodynamic advantages conferred by the mixture.

 Nevertheless, the superior thermodynamic performance of CH₄ mixtures comes with significant turbomachinery challenges.
 The low critical pressure and, more critically, the significantly lower fluid densities at the relevant operating conditions (compared to CF₄ or NF₃ mixtures) impose substantial volumetric flow penalties on the compressor.
 The simulation results show that at high CH₄ contents and low CIT, the compressor volumetric flow can increase by up to 50% compared to pure CO₂ cycles, necessitating larger compressor stages, increased impeller diameters, or multi-stage compression strategies to maintain acceptable compression ratios and efficiencies.
 Furthermore, the lower fluid densities also impact turbine design, requiring larger flow passages and possibly leading to lower stage efficiencies due to increased tip leakage and off-design operation risks.
 These design implications necessitate a holistic approach in system integration, ensuring that the gains in cycle efficiency are not negated by practical limitations in turbomachinery scaling or operational stability.

-From a heat exchanger perspective, while the smoother temperature glide of CH₄-rich mixtures alleviates some of the extreme pinch point issues encountered in pure CO₂ systems, the results still underscore the necessity of over-sizing the LTR and, to a lesser extent, the high-temperature recuperator (HTR) to fully leverage the thermodynamic benefits.
+From a heat exchanger perspective, while the smoother temperature glide of CH₄-rich mixtures alleviates some of the extreme pinch point issues encountered in pure CO₂ systems, the results still underscore the necessity of over-sizing the HTR and, to a lesser extent, the low-temperature recuperator (LTR) to fully leverage the thermodynamic benefits.
 This consideration is critical in system optimization, as the capital costs associated with larger recuperators may offset the gains in cycle efficiency if not carefully balanced.

 Overall, while CH₄ mixtures present the highest potential in terms of cycle thermal efficiency under cold ambient conditions, their practical implementation will require significant adaptations in both heat exchanger and turbomachinery design to accommodate the altered fluid properties and flow dynamics inherent to these mixtures.